dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Version 1
 ^^^^^^^^^

-Version 1 was introduced with Firefox 30.
+Version 1 was introduced with Datalus 30.

 Field names are dynamic according to the client-reported device types from Sync records.
 All fields are daily last seen integer values corresponding to